buzzqw/TUS/OBSS/markdown-separati/en/28-environment.md

 Blinded creatures consider the terrain as difficult .
 They must make an Acrobatics check with DC 12 per Movement Action to move at normal speed.
 If the check fails, they fall prone.
 Blinded creatures cannot charge.

-A blinded creature, or one fighting against an invisible creature, can make an Awareness check with difficulty 20 (or 10+ the opponent's Stealth check if they don't want to be found) to detect the creature provided it is within 6 meters of the character.
+A blinded creature, or one fighting against an invisible creature, can make an Awareness check with difficulty 20 (or 10+ the opponent' \*\*s Stealth check if they don' \*\*t want to be found) to detect the creature provided it is within 6 meters of the character.

 A Blinded creature suffers a -2 penalty to Skill Checks based on Strength and Dexterity and automatically fails any Awareness check that depends on sight.